-On January 30, 2013, the corporation refinanced its mortgage with National Consumer Cooperative Bank ("NCB") in the amount of \$4,300,000.
+Indebtedness consists of a \$4,300,000 mortgage note payable to National Consumer Cooperative Bank ("NCB").
 The mortgage is secured by the property, requires payments of interest only at the rate of 3.67% per annum, and matures February 1, 2023.
 Prepayment is subject to penalties, as set forth in the agreement.
-As a condition of obtaining the mortgage, the corporation was required to maintain a bank account with NCB with a minimum balance of \$100,000 through January 30, 2014, which was included in Cash on the accompanying Balance Sheets at December 31, 20142013.

-In connection with the refinancing, the corporation obtained a \$500,000 line of credit with NCB.
+In addition, the corporation has available a \$500,000 line of credit with NCB.
 The line of credit is secured by a second mortgage on the property, bears interest at the greater of the one-month LIBOR plus 3.75%, or 4.5%, and also matures February 1, 2023.
 Payments of interest only are required through February 1, 2018.
 Thereafter, in addition to payments of interest, principal payments of \$100 per month are required.
-In addition, the corporation is required to pay a facilities maintenance fee of \$1,250 per annum.
+The corporation is also required to pay a facilities maintenance fee of \$1,250 per annum.
+At December 31, 2016, the corporation had \$500,000 available on this line of credit.